dharmax/field-assist/README.md

 # Field-Assist
 ## General
-This little, light library makes working with form and input field very easy, normalized and fun.
+This cute library makes working with input fields, inside or outside of forms, very easy, fun, readable and extremely simple.
+It's super light and has no dependencies, and it is TypeScript ready out of the box.

-It's main function is collectValues( baseElement) that basically does the following:
+It's main function is, perhaps, `collectValues( baseElement)` that basically does the following:
-1. Recursively collect all the values from any input fields under the baseElement that have a "ref" attribute (with a logical name as a value).
+1. Recursively collect all the values from any input fields under the baseElement that have a `ref` attribute (with a logical name as a value).
 1. Places them in a simple map, where the ref value is the entry's key, where its  is the **normalized** from the input field.
-1. It validates the values and create an error object (the "_error") in the returned map
+1. Validates the values and create an error object (the "_error") in the returned map

+### Field Population
+There's another very cute function, called `populateFields`, which does the opposite: it takes a map of ref-names to values, and populate the fields with the values.
+It is also normalized (e.g. select/checkboxes/radio-buttons are also handled).
+It is the opposite of the collectValues method, of sorts.

 ## Normalization
-The normalization means that checkable items (radio buttons groups, multi-selects, checkboxes) appear in the map as you would expect them to appear: as booleans, a single value or an array of values, so it would be trivial to work with.
+The normalization means that checkable items (radio buttons groups, multi-selects, checkboxes, textareas) appear in the map as you would expect them to appear: as booleans, a single value or an array of values, so it would be trivial to work with.

+***(you're welcome to suggest other conversions/normalizatons)***

 ## Validation
 The validation supports the standard modern HTML validation, of course, plus the ability to easily add a custom javascript